 This advanced course is a theoretical and practical examination of techniques in the identification, examination, and comparison of physical evidence using both historical and current methods.
-Laboratory performance is a portion of the coursework.
-Prerequisite: Senior standing or permission of the instructor.
+Laboratory performance is a portion of the course-work.
 3:0:3

-CJ 425 Comparative Criminal Justice Systems (MLL)
+CJ 425 (MLL)